 Feel free to use any seasonings that you like.
 Sometimes I omit the fresh garlic, and add garlic powder and onion powder to the potatoes.
 If you like spicy potatoes, then adding cajun seasoning is a great option.
 You could also add dried herbs such as dried rosemary and dried basil.

 Smothered potatoes are potatoes cooked under a lid.
 I like to make mine in a cast-iron casserole dish, but any non-stick pan or pot works.

-Start by preparing the ingredients so that you have everything ready to start cooking.
-Heat the olive oil in your pot/pan on medium heat, then add the potatoes along with the onions.
+- Start by preparing the ingredients so that you have everything ready to start cooking.
+Heat the olive oil in your skillet or pan over medium heat, then add the potatoes along with the onions.
 Cover with the lid and let them cook for a few minutes.

 Smothered potatoes and sausage

 Now you probably have heard of smothered potatoes with sausage.
 If you decide to add sausage, make sure that you fry the sliced sausage first and then add the potatoes and onion.
 The sausage will brown and infuse the oil which gives your dish more flavor.

 - Handling: When cooking, handle the thinly sliced potatoes gently to ensure they remain whole and presentable.
 Thin slices can be delicate, so use a spatula and be cautious when stirring or flipping.